garethfoote/gfoote/collections/_writing/Case Study - Co-design with artists.md

 Control and chance is a good description of the collaborative process and also how we learn.

-It has been one of my ambitions in my current role to capture the [[complexity of our service ecosystem@#complexity of our service ecosystem]] but also to open up the creative process to a broader, more inclusive spectrum of people within and beyond the immediate team, as well as users and other stakeholders.
+It has been one of my ambitions in my current role to capture the [[complexity of our service ecosystem|complexity of our service ecosystem]] but also to open up the creative process to a broader, more inclusive spectrum of people within and beyond the immediate team, as well as users and other stakeholders.